 With the psalmists we can pray of terror groups, like ISIS or Abu Sayyaf, like Psalm 83 shows here:

 Yes, it’s biblical to pray that God would bring His terror to the very people who are inflicting terror on others.
-And it is biblical to pray that God would bring righteous judgement on a group like ISIS.
+And it is biblical to pray that God would bring righteous judgment on a group like ISIS.

 But as you begin to pray these kinds of prayers, don’t forget that we should hate evil but love sinners.
 We should hate ISIS and the demonic principalities and powers that animate such wickedness, but we should forgive terrorists and pray that God reveals himself to them.